Insticator Creates the Future of Commenting with 2.0 Update

 Each comment includes a total number of replies next to it.
 The three dots to the right of the total number of replies shows that someone is actively commenting on the thread.
 This allows users to easily identify the most active conversations and engage in those discussions.

 The text formatting includes additional media functions such as video, gifs, and images available when the user clicks the arrow to expand the menu.
 Only text formatting tools are shown by default.

 1:1 Data Standardization

 The changes and customization to emojis are the most noticeable for publishers and users.
 By limiting the choices for emojis to 8 distinctive reactions for commenting and article sentiment, publishers get data that matches 1:1 with user feelings.
 Default emojis that users can choose from are Like, Downvote, Love Funny, Sad, Angry, Curious, and Insightful.
-As the user hovers over an emoji, it raises up and shows the name of the emoji.
+As the user hovers over an emoji, it raises and shows the name of the emoji.

 Publishers can configure which emojis they want to show to users.
 The minimum is 2 emojis and the sentiment names cannot be changed.
 Historical emojis are mapped to the new emojis.
-We keep the continuity of previous reactions so the threads and the community sentiment remains for historical threads
+We keep the continuity of previous reactions so the threads and the community sentiment remain for historical threads

 Emoji Experience & Customization

 For all comments, there is a “react” icon allowing users to hover to show the eight available emojis.
 When a user clicks on an emoji, they see what emoji they selected so they know that their reaction is recorded.